algorithm-helper/algorithm-helper/content/categories/data-structures/lists/introduction.md

 the data items will be of the same type or, in languages supporting inheritance, derived from some common ancestor type.

-As well, we consider union finds/disjoint sets, which is a data structure concerned with dynamic connectivity and connected components, which although is implemented with an array, can be both represented as a linear structure as well as a (more efficient) tree structure.
 We consider iterator/iterable, which is an abstract data structure used within these list structures concerned with iterating through the elements of a list/collection in a manner hidden to the client.

 ### Properties